PasqualeZingo/trafficGen/README.md

 ### Installation
 First, you will need to install the software required for this server to function.
 Type the following command to install all the prerequisites

-    apt-get update && apt-get -y install cups cups-pdf avahi-daemon
+    apt-get update && apt-get -y install cups cups-pdf avahi-daemon git

 ### Configuration
-To configure the cups-pdf printer, first you will need to copy netBuilder/cupsd.conf into /etc/cups.
+To configure the cups-pdf printer, first you will need to copy netBuilder/cupsd.conf from this repo into /etc/cups.
 Next you will need to run the following series of commands:

     service dubs start
     service avahi-daemon start